Find Affordable College Courses

 Cecil College came in at #7 in this year’s edition of the Best Value Public Health Schools in the Middle Atlantic Region ranking.
 Cecil College is a small public school located in the rural area of North East.

-The average tuition and fees for an out-of-state undergraduate student at Cecil College are $9,510 a year.
+Out-of-state tuition fees for undergraduate students at Cecil College are $9,510 per year.

 Read full report on Public Health at Cecil College